open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

   int64 num_unit = 4;  // Index into string table
 }

+// Indicates the type of build ID, either from the linker or a binary hash. enum BuildIdKind {
+  // BUILD_ID_LINKER indicates that the build id is linker-provided (usually GNU build ID) BUILD_ID_LINKER = 0;
+  // BUILD_ID_BINARY_HASH indicates that the build id is a hash of the binary.
+  BUILD_ID_BINARY_HASH = 1;
+}

+// Describes the mapping of a binary in memory, including its address range,
-message Mapping {
+// file offset, and metadata like build ID message Mapping {
   // Unique nonzero id for the mapping. [deprecated] uint64 id = 1;